 The Company makes estimates and assumptions concerning the future that will, by definition, seldom equal to the actual results.
 The following are the estimates and judgments applied by management that most significantly affect the Company's financial statements.
 These estimates and judgments have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.

-i) Valuation of Mineral Properties and exploration and development properties
+i) Valuation of exploration and evaluation assets